-Grade Area (ha) % of Site
+Grade Area (ha) % of Site % of Agricultural Land

+3b 1 1 68 7 100%

-2 0 3 100%
+Non agricultural 0 5 31 3

-Total area of site 0 3 100%
+Total area of site 16 100%

-Appendix I gives a general description of the grades subgrades and land use categories identified in the survey.
-The main classes are described in terms of the type of limitation that can occur the typical cropping range and the expected level and consistency of yield.
+Appendix I gives a general description of the grades and landuse categories identified in this survey.
+The main classes are described in terms of limitation that can occur the typical cropping range and expected level and consistency of yield.